coreos/rkt/Documentation/devel/log-attach-design.md

 Logging is not a valid mode for stdin.

+### Journal mode

+This is similar to the logging mode above.
+Additionally, the pod-level journal will be available read-only inside each app at `/var/log/journal`.

 ### Null mode

 This mode results in the application having the corresponding stream closed.